agathoklisx/libv/src/libvwm/README.md

 ```

-This code has been tested and can be compiled with gcc, clang and the tcc C compilers,
+This code has been tested and can be compiled with gcc and clang C compilers,
 without a warning and while turning the DEBUG flags on.

 Tested with valgrind for memory leaks.